Results for “jocelyn benson”

 Genesee County Sheriff Chris Swanson and Secretary of State Jocelyn Benson submit petition signatures for contested Democratic governor primary in August

-4d ago·Michigan Capitol·1 source - politics
+3d ago·Michigan Capitol·1 source - elections

 Benson Credits Transformation of Elections as She Runs for Governor